UpInStratosphere/LC-Bank/heap/378_Kth_smallest_in_sorted_matrix.md

 - since all rows's elements are sorted, and all columns are sorted, that means the each row can be treated as a sorted sequence, and can use min heap to extra K smallest out of all .
     - the sorted columns ensures the fact that if K < total rows, then we don't need to push all the row's first num into the heap.
     - time : if X = min(K, rows), X + KlogX
+    - Note: for each current number, consider this number as the top-left num of a rectangle - all numbers in the rectangle are bigger than the current number.
+Therefore, when considering the next global smallest number, none of those numbers can be added into the heap until the current number is popped from the heap.

 ```cpp
 class Solution {
 private: